iainsgillis/grav-plugin-plausible/README.md

 To install the plugin via the [GPM](http://learn.getgrav.org/advanced/grav-gpm), through your system's terminal (also called the command line), navigate to the root of your Grav-installation, and enter:

-    bin/gpm install plausible-analytics
+    bin/gpm install plausible

 This will install the Plausible Analytics plugin into your `/user/plugins`-directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/plausible-analytics`.
+Its files can be found under `/your/site/grav/user/plugins/plausible`.

 ### Manual Installation

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then rename the folder to `plausible-analytics`.
-You can find these files on [GitHub](https://github.com/iainsgillis/grav-plugin-plausible-analytics) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+Then rename the folder to `plausible`.
+You can find these files on [GitHub](https://github.com/iainsgillis/grav-plugin-plausible) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under

-    /your/site/grav/user/plugins/plausible-analytics
+    /your/site/grav/user/plugins/plausible

-> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com/iainsgillis/grav-plugin-plausible-analytics/blob/master/blueprints.yaml).
+> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com/iainsgillis/grav-plugin-plausible/blob/master/blueprints.yaml).

 ### Admin Plugin